 The imputation model based on the MCMC method for intermittent missing values will only allow multivariate normal variables.
-Therefore, region and MRI/CRP classification which have 4 and 3 levels respectively will be re-coded as indicator variables:
+Therefore, region which has 4 levels will be re-coded as indicator variable:

-- One indicator variable (region1) will be defined as 0 for regions other than North America and 1 for North America.
-Two more indicator variables (region2 and region3) will be defined similarly replacing North America with Eastern Europe and Western Europe, respectively.
-In the VAR statement of the imputation model, the indicator variables will be ordered as follows: region1, region2, and region3. - In the eventuality that two regions required to be pooled due to a low percentage of study participants randomized in one region (see Section 3.8), the indicator variables defined above will be revised accordingly.
-Two indicator variables will be defined for the MRI/CRP actual stratification variable: One will be coded as 1 for MRI+/CRP+ and 0 for all others, and the other will be coded as 1 for MRI+/CRP- and 0 for all others.
+One indicator variable (region1) will be defined as 0 for regions other than North America and 1 for North America.
+Two more indicator variables (region2 and region3) will be defined similarly replacing North America with Eastern Europe and Western Europe respectively.
+In the VAR statement of the imputation model, the indicator variables will be ordered as follows: region1 region2 and region3.
+In the eventuality that two regions required to be pooled due to a low percentage of study participants randomized in one region (see Section 3.8), the indicator variables defined above will be revised accordingly.

+- One indicator variable will be defined for the prior TNF α inhibitor exposure stratification variable: will be coded as 1 for yes and 0 for No.